vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

 Building out an enterprise-scale, production-ready platform built on top of Kubernetes is one thing.
 But what about the actual day-to-day job of a developer?
 It's not about deploying applications and securing supply chains.
 It's about developing the application itself.

-You have probably heard how VMware Tanzu Application Platform will make developer's work lives easier by allowing them to spend more time coding and less time managing environments.
+You have probably heard how VMware Tanzu Application Platform will make developers’ work lives easier by allowing them to spend more time coding and less time managing environments.
 But how exactly does it enable this?

-In this guide, you will set up the Tanzu plugin for [VS Code](https://code.visualstudio.com), and use it to get a live view of your application while you are developing it.
+In this guide, you will set up the Tanzu plug-in for [VS Code](https://code.visualstudio.com) and use it to get a live view of your application while you are developing it.

 By the end of this guide, you will be editing code in your application, and previewing your edits via a live update session deployed locally.